 Alexander was awarded a Hardwicke Entrance Award by Lincoln’s Inn and is also a Lord Denning Scholar.

 Alexander frequently writes articles and lectures on areas within his practice area.
-Recent topics include trusts issues in divorce law, Beddoe relief, inheritance tax planning by attorneys, and claims for the rectification of wills.
-He has also lectured at UCL on inheritance tax and written headnotes for the Wills and Trusts Law Reports.
+Recent topics include disputes concerning dead bodies, trust issues in divorce law, inheritance tax planning by attorneys, mutual wills, and disclosure and privilege in the Court of Protection.

 Click here to view Alexander’s Privacy Notice.